 As one of the UK’s most iconic car manufacturers, the Jaguar name is a prestige brand which makes it very popular amongst contractors as well as those in the market for a new vehicle.
 Whilst the company is currently owned by Tata Motors, which is based in India, its headquarters is based in Whitley, near Coventry.

-This is in addition to the 25,000 employees that they employ in their six UK locations: Castle Bromwich, West Midlands; Gaydon, Warwickshire; Halewood, Merseyside; Solihull, West Midlands; Whitley, Coventry and Wolverhampton, West Midlands.
+This is in addition to the 40,000+ employees that they employ in their six UK locations: Castle Bromwich, West Midlands; Gaydon, Warwickshire; Halewood, Merseyside; Solihull, West Midlands; Whitley, Coventry and Wolverhampton, West Midlands.

 Whatever your area of expertise, there is almost certainly a position which could utilise your skills.

 Offering competitive rates and a wide variety of positions, a contracting job at Jaguar could be a great career move in more ways than one.
 From their global headquarters to design and testing centres as well as manufacturing and shipping, Jaguar’s equipment and facilities are state of the art, offering opportunities to become familiar with some of the most cutting edge technology in the world.

 Their recruitment website has details of the various qualities they look for in their employees, so it’s well worth checking out before applying for a role there.
-There is a section for hints and tips on applying for jobs which contains advice on their recruitment process, including recommendations on how to complete the application form, information about their interview process and ideas on what they are looking for from a successful applicant.
-You may also find SJD’s Contractor Careers Centre useful, with information and advice on; writing your CV, interview tips and negotiating your best contract rate.
+There is a section for hints and tips on applying for jobs which contain advice on their recruitment process, including recommendations on how to complete the application form, information about their interview process and ideas on what they are looking for from a successful applicant.
+You may also find SJD’s Contractor Careers Centre useful, with information and advice on writing your CV, interview tips and negotiating your best contract rate.

 For contractors looking for work in the automotive industry, there are a number of recruiters such as inautomotive.com and C E Automotive Ltd who specialise in placing candidates into roles within a range of different disciplines within the industry.